-In May 2018, our board of directors approved a repurchase program for the repurchase of up to \$7.5 million of our common stock.
-During the three months ended September 28, 2018, we repurchased \$0.4 million of our common stock in the open market.
-As of September 28, 2018, \$7.1 million remained available under our stock repurchase program.
+In May 2018, our board of directors approved a repurchase program, which does not have an expiration date, for the repurchase of up to \$7.5 million of our common stock.
+During the three months ended December 28, 2018, we repurchased \$1.0 million of our common stock in the open market.
+As of December 28, 2018, \$6.1 million remained available under our stock repurchase program.